cyevgeniy/evg.moe/content/js/nwvc-input/index.md

 ## Base wrapper

-First of all, let's just wrap input element in a component.
+First of all, let's just wrap an input element in a component.
+Create a `BaseInput.vue` file in the `components` directory.

 *BaseInput.vue*: